lizazp92/LvivSpaces2/README.md

 - styles.css is a big mess rn.
 If I work for a few hours, it's fine, I can navigate it.
 The next day I don't remember anything.
 Seems like I need to add comments to every css rule.

-- if I don't use smth frequantly, I completely forget about it and learn it as if I've never heard about it (ADHD is no joke).
+- if I don't use smth frequently, I completely forget about it and learn it as if I've never heard about it (ADHD is no joke).